How do I report an animal cruelty or neglect situation in Lake County?

 Why do I have to license my dog?

-What is the truth about neutering and spaying?
+What is the truth about spaying and neutering?

 Lake Humane Society promotes spaying and neutering to help reduce the number of homeless animals in our community.
-We do this by ensuring that all cats, kittens, dogs, puppies, and rabbits are spayed or neutered before they go up for adoption.
+We do this by ensuring that all cats, kittens, dogs, puppies, and rabbits are spayed or neutered before they go up for adoption at our shelter.
 The veterinarians at LHS perform early spaying and neutering on kittens and puppies that have reached 2 lbs. in weight.
 Studies show that these young animals can safely go under anesthesia and have this type of surgery.

 I want to adopt a pet.
 What do I do?

 There is a large variety of animals at LHS that are waiting to find their forever homes.
 If you think you may be interested in adopting, LHS invites you to come to our shelter and visit.
-It is always best to come in and look at the animals rather than calling because new animals arrive daily.
-Once you find an animal that you may be interested in you may visit that animal in one of our “friendship rooms”.
-If you feel that the animal may be a good fit for your home and lifestyle, then you are required to fill out an adoption application.
+It is always best to either visit our shelter or go on our website to view our adoptable pets as we have new arrivals very frequently.
+Once you find an animal that you feel will be a good fit for both your home and your lifestyle, you may visit that animal in one of our “friendship rooms” and get to know them better.
+When you find your perfect companion, you can then complete an adoption application.

 Why was my application denied?

 When adopting out our animals we want to ensure that they find a permanent and suitable home.
-These animals have already been displaced once (many of them several times) and we feel that we owe it to them to find the best possible home for them.
+These animals have already been displaced once (some of them several times) and we feel that we owe it to them to find the best possible home for them.
+A loving forever home.
 We do verify ownership of your home.
-But don’t worry if you rent, we just need permission from your landlord that the desired animal is allowed to live at the residence.
+But don't worry if you rent, we just need permission from your landlord that the desired animal is allowed to live at the residence.
 In addition, some animals may have special adoption requirements.
-If you do not meet requirements for a particular animal, that doesn’t mean that there may not be another animal that will fit in perfect in your home.
+If you do not meet requirements for a particular animal, that does not mean that there may not be another animal that will fit in perfect in your home.

 What if the animal I adopt doesn't get along with a member of my family, my roommate, etc.?